 Workplace harassment can pass through an initial stage of stress, but it is only harassment if it causes isolation of the victim and an aggression in the working conditions with the intention of destroying the person and them subsequently leaving the job.

-Title Protocol against harassment and discrimination Update 07/07/2021 Author: GP - MJM Approved by: Direction Committee and discrimination
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee

 8. RIGHTS, OBLIGATIONS AND GUIDELINES